thomaspernet/DataAnalysisPy/README.md

-The second tab provides a time plot for the relevant continuous variable.
-You have the choice to stack the plot by group.
-Since the plot is based on Plotly, there is no restriction in the number of groups for each categorical variable.
+The second tab provides a time trend for the relevant continuous variable.
+You have the choice to stack the plot by groups.
+Since the figure is based on Plotly, there is no restriction in the number of groups for each categorical variable.

-Each tab contains sheedID, sheetName and sometimes folder, with two options move_to_drive and move_to_drive_batch.
+Each tab contains `sheedID`, `sheetName` and sometimes `folder`, with two options `move_to_drive` and `move_to_drive_batch`.

 It gives you the opportunity to save the results in a Google Spreadsheet.
 For that, you need to create a new spreadsheet, with a sheet name.
-In the picture below, the sheetID is 1PcS_XXXXX and the results will be pasted in the sheet named test_1.
+In the picture below, the `sheetID` is *1PcS_XXXXX* and the results will be paste in the sheet named *test_1*.
 The output is also available as a seaborn image and saved in the folder `temp_library`